Brian McCormack

 Brian McCormack is a Gaelic footballer from County Laois.

 He plays for the Portlaoise club.
 He usually plays at wing back for the Laois senior football team.

-Brian emerged on to the inter-county GAA scene in 1997 as part of the Laois minor squad that retained the All-Ireland Minor Football Championship.
+McCormack emerged on to the inter-county GAA scene in 1997 as part of the Laois minor squad that retained the All-Ireland Minor Football Championship.
 He captained Portlaoise to the Leinster Club title in 2009.

 He has also played for the Laois senior county hurling team.

 For Portlaoise against Stradbally in a 2013 league game, he was struck in the mouth from behind and required dental intervention.

 He has won 15 Laois Senior Football club titles and 1 Laois Senior Hurling club titles.